Introduction to Internal Controls

 Examples 0f Internal Control

-- Bank Reconciliations: One very basic example of internal control can be bank reconciliations where the records of all payments and receipts which are recorded in a business ledger are reconciled to the bank statement to see if there is any discrepancy.
+- Bank Reconciliations: One very basic example of internal control can be bank reconciliations, where the records of all payments and receipts which are recorded in a business ledger are reconciled to the bank statement to see if there is any discrepancy.

-Responsibilities of Internal Control
+Responsibilities of Internal Controls

 The responsibilities of internal controls are as follows: